-A Trial to Learn if Fianlimab and Cemiplimab Are Safe and Work Better Than Pembrolizumab in Adult Participants With Resectable Stage 3 or 4 Melanoma
+A Trial to Learn if Fianlimab and Cemiplimab Are Safe and Work Better Than Anti-PD1 Alone in Adult Participants With Resectable Stage 3 or 4 Melanoma

 Study Purpose

 This study is researching an experimental drug called REGN3767, also known as fianlimab (R3767), when combined with another medication called cemiplimab (each individually called a "study drug" or called "study drugs" when combined) compared with an approved medication called pembrolizumab.
-These types of study drug are collectively known as immune checkpoint inhibitors.
+These types of study drugs are collectively known as immune checkpoint inhibitors.
 The study is focused on participants with a type of skin cancer known as melanoma.
 The objective of this study is to see if the combination of fianlimab and cemiplimab is an effective treatment compared to pembrolizumab as peri-operative therapy in participants with high-risk melanoma.
 The study is looking at several other research questions, including:

-• - What side effects may happen from receiving the study drugs.
+• - What side effects may happen from receiving the study drug(s).

-• - How much study drug is in your blood at different times.
+• - How much study drug(s) is in the blood at different times.

-• - Whether the body makes antibodies against the study drug (which could make the drug less effective or could lead to side effects).
+• - Whether the body makes antibodies against the study drug(s) (which could make the drug less effective or could lead to side effects).

 Recruitment Criteria